Güzide Alçu: Discipline for displaying V sign

 Upon reactions and public indignation, the TFF stepped back.
 It called the club officials in the late hours of March 26, 2015, and informed that the disciplinary inquiry launched against the four women footballers was lifted.

+Neftchi

+On 2 September 2024, Alçu transferred to Azerbaijani club Neftchi PFK, competing in the Azerbaijani Women's Football Championship.

+Hakkarigücü

+In September 2024, she transferred to Hakkarigücü to play in the 2024-25 Super Şeague season.

+Yüksekova

+After one season, she moved to Yüksekova in the same province, which was promoted to the Turkish Super League.

-International
+International career

 In 2013, Alçu was called up to the camp of the Turkey girls' U-17 team to get prepared for the 2014 UEFA Women's Under-17 Championship qualification – Group 4 matches.
 However, she was not selected.

 She was admitted to the Turkey women's U-19 team and played only in a friendly match against Azerbaijan on February 24, 2014.